0x19/tldtosms/README.md

 ### Welcome to TLD to SMS
-TLD to SMS is a python package designed to help you with being notified on new TLD as soon as TLD becomes public.
-How plugin notifies you is by sending SMS message to your mobile phone or any other number that you provide.
+TLD to SMS is a python package designed to help you with new TLDs.
+Package will send SMS message once new TLD becomes public to the destination number you provide.
+It can be any US or International number like your cell phone.

 #### Requirements